Gordon999/Pi-MP3_Player/README.md

 You could put mp3 files on the SD card under /media/pi/Music, and put the mp3s in an appropriate directory eg. /media/pi/Music/Rolling Stones/Exile on Mainstreet/

 Default playlist name etc are definable in the script.
-Avoid any directory/track names with [ ] (square brackets) in.
+Avoid any directory/track names with [] (square brackets) in.

-Tested on Pi 2 v1.1, Pi 3B and Pi 4, using Buster.
+Tested on Pi 2 v1.1, 3A, 3B, 4B, Zero v1.2 & v1.3 , all using Buster.

 See installation_instructions.txt for how to install and run.